Home

 Unweighted Index Numbers

-In this method, the total of the prices of commodities in a given (current) years is divided by the total of the prices of commodities in a base year and expressed as percentage.
+In this method, the total price of commodities in a given (current) year is divided by the total price of commodities in a base year and expressed as percentage:

-In this method, we compute price relative or link relatives of the given commodities and then use one of the averages such as arithmetic mean, geometric mean, median etc. If we use arithmetic mean as average, then
+In this method, we compute price relatives or link relatives of the given commodities and then use one of the averages such as the arithmetic mean, geometric mean, median, etc. If we use the arithmetic mean as the average, then:

-The simple average of relative method is very simple and easy to apply is superior to simple aggregative method.
-This method has only disadvantage that it gives equal weight to all items.
+The simple average of relative method is simpler and easier to apply than the simple aggregative method.
+The only disadvantage is that it gives equal weight to all items.

 Example:

-The following are the prices of four different commodities for and.
-Compute a price index by (1) Simple aggregative method and (2) Average of price relative method by using both arithmetic mean and geometric mean, taking as base.
+The following are the prices of four different commodities for $$1990$$ and$$1991$$.
+Compute a price index with the (1) simple aggregative method and (2) average of price relative method by using both the arithmetic mean and geometric mean, taking $$1990$$ as the base.

 Commodity